Eyes Upon Separation

 Eyes Upon Separation was a hardcore punk band from Ohio that formed in 1998.
 In 2001, guitarist Matt Auxier briefly played in the metalcore band Zao.
-Bassist JT Woodruff formed the alternative rock band Hawthorne Heights, Second Drummer, Jeff Lohrber joined hardcore band, Suffocate Faster as well as Today Is the Day, and is currently in Harlot.
+Bassist JT Woodruff formed the alternative rock band Hawthorne Heights, Second Drummer, Jeff Lohrber joined hardcore band, Suffocate Faster as well as Today Is the Day, and is currently in Harlots.
 Other members (who the 'other members' are is still unknown) formed the black metal/metalcore band Surcease.